JAlcocerT/serverless-invoices/ARCHITECTURE_OPTIONS.md

 - Good for: Dynamic, SEO-critical apps; personalized dashboards with fast TTFB.
 - With Vue: Nuxt (SSR mode).

+> Clarification: SSR is not inherently "full‑stack".
+SSR means HTML is rendered on a server/edge per request and can consume third‑party/headless APIs without you owning a backend.
+"Full‑stack" means you control backend logic, data, and APIs; it can be combined with SSR, SPA, or SSG depending on UX/SEO needs.

 ### 4) Hybrid/Edge/ISR

 - Mix SSG + SPA hydration + on‑demand revalidation (ISR) or edge rendering.